 Preventative Measures Against Hearing Loss

-Exposure to loud noises is an understandable element in being a soldier on active duty.
+Exposure to loud noises is common for soldiers on active duty.
 Earplugs may compromise fast, efficient communication between personnel or awareness of one’s surroundings, and sudden ambushes or roadside bombs wouldn’t leave much time to use protective hearing equipment.
 However, there are a few preventative measures that can help protect your hearing.

 It is incredibly important that you get your hearing checked regularly.
 Schedule hearing tests before and after patrols and continue to have regular hearing tests after you are removed from duty.
 Hearing loss symptoms may not immediately seem apparent, and recognizing a problem earlier on will help prevent further hearing damage from taking place.